Achievable logoAchievable logo

 Vague test questions

-You may encounter a test question regarding qualified dividend tax rates that does not specify the specific tax rate or give any indication of the investor’s annual income level.
-Assume a 15% rate on qualified dividends if this occurs.
+You may see a test question about qualified dividend tax rates that doesn’t specify the investor’s income level or the exact bracket.
+If that happens, assume a 15% rate on qualified dividends.

-If a dividend is not qualified, it will be taxed as a non-qualified (ordinary) dividend.
-The applicable tax rate equals the investor’s federal marginal income tax bracket, which represents the largest obligation for a taxpayer.
-As of the tax year 2024, these are the income tax brackets for individuals and those filing jointly:
+If a dividend is not qualified, it’s taxed as a non-qualified (ordinary) dividend.
+The applicable tax rate equals the investor’s federal marginal income tax bracket (the rate applied to the last dollar earned).
+As of tax year 2025, these are the income tax brackets for individuals and those filing jointly:

 Rate Individuals Married filing jointly